Emission standard: India

 Bharat stage emission standards are emission standards instituted by the Government of India to regulate the output of air pollutants from internal combustion engine equipment, including motor vehicles.
 The standards and the timeline for implementation are set by the Central Pollution Control Board under the Ministry of Environment & Forests.

 The standards, based on European regulations were first introduced in 2000.
 Progressively stringent norms have been rolled out since then.
 All new vehicles manufactured after the implementation of the norms have to be compliant with the regulations.
 By 2014, the country was under a combination of Euro 3 and Euro 4-based norms, with Euro 4 standards partly implemented in 13 major cities.
 Till April 2017, the entire country was under BS IV norms, which is based on Euro 4.

 As of now manufacturing and registration of BS VI vehicles has started, from April 2020 all BS VI manufacturing is mandatory, respectively.

-Israel

-Since January 2012 vehicles which do not comply with Euro 6 emission values are not allowed to be imported to Israel.